Vyxal/Vyxal/documents/knowledge/elements.md

 ### Overloads

 - any a, num b: `combinations_with_replacement(a, length=b)`
-- fun a, any b: `Apply a on b until the result doesn't change, yielding intermediate values`
+- fun a, any b: `Apply a on b until the result does not change, yielding intermediate values`
 - any a, str b: `Remove elements from a that are not in b`
 - any a, lst b: `Remove elements from a that are not in b.`
 -------------------------------
 ## ¢ (Infinite Replacement)

-Replace b in a with c until a doesn't change
+Replace b in a with c until a does not change

 ### Overloads

-- any a, any b, any c: `replace b in a with c until a doesn't change`
+- any a, any b, any c: `replace b in a with c until a does not change`
 -------------------------------
 ## ⌐ (Complement / Comma Split)